KRonaldoK/mocha/Readme.md

 ##Creating custom reporters
-In order to creat custom reporters, place the reporter file in lib/reporters.
+In order to create custom reporters, place the reporter file in lib/reporters.
 Make sure you export the module:

 ```javascript